What Home Equity Is and Why It's a Valuable Long-Term Investment

 Bottom line on home equity

-Home equity refers to how much of the value of a home you own as compared to what you owe to the lender of the mortgage loan.
+Home equity refers to how much of the value of a home you own as compared with what you owe to the lender of the mortgage loan.
 Your equity consists of any down payment made, the portion of the mortgage payment that pays down the principal and any appreciation of the value of the home.

 You can build equity more quickly by making an additional mortgage payment or making home improvements that will increase the value of your home.
-If your home looks run down or outdated, it may be time to invest in some upgrades that will make your home more valuable and easier to sell when the time comes.
+If your home looks run down or outdated, it might be time to invest in some upgrades that will make your home more valuable and easier to sell when the time comes.

 A benefit of building equity in your home, beyond paying off your mortgage, is the ability to borrow money against it.
 The interest rate on home equity-based borrowing is typically lower than that on credit cards and personal loans because the funds are secured by your equity.
-The equity in your home can be a cost effective source of money.
+The equity in your home can be a cost-effective source of money.

 Related Content